-Situated on 90 acres in the town of Due West, S.C. sits the Christian-affiliated Erskine College.
-The college believes a Christian-based environment allows it to take into account the intellectual and spiritual formation of students.
-Students admitted to the school have the opportunity to join a variety of clubs and organizations as well as participate in many activities including a disc golf course and the Galloway Activities Center, which contains two gyms, racquetball courts, and a climbing wall.
-Greek life is popular on the campus of Erskine College, with more than 20 percent of the student body participating.
-Most students, more than 90 percent, live on campus during their academic career at the school.
-Known as the Flying Fleet, Erskine College fields 14 intercollegiate teams that compete in the NCAA Division II as a member of Conference Carolinas.
+Erskine College, located in the town of Due West, South Carolina, offers a Christian-based environment aimed at taking into account the intellectual and spiritual formation of students.
+Students admitted to the school have the opportunity to join a variety of clubs and organizations, and they can participate in activities at a disc golf course or at the Galloway Activities Center, which contains two gyms, racquetball courts and a climbing wall.
+Students are required live on campus throughout their time at the school, though there are exceptions for commuters living with a relative, married students and others.
+Erskine College fields 14 intercollegiate teams, known as the Flying Fleet, that compete in the NCAA Division II as a member of Conference Carolinas.

-Erskine College offers a 4-1-4 academic calendar, which includes a Winter Term during the month of January.
-This allows students to focus on a specific area of study, pursue internships for credit, or find study abroad opportunities.
-Though the town of Due West, S.C. takes up just a little more than 1.5 square miles, it is within driving distance of many larger cities, including less than three hours away from both Charlotte, N.C. and Atlanta.
-Notable alumni of the college include Benjamin Meek Miller, former governor of Alabama, and Susan Audé, a former television news anchor in Columbia, S.C.
+Erskine College offers a 4-1-4 academic calendar, which includes a winter term during the month of January.
+This allows students to focus on a specific area of study, pursue internships for credit or find study abroad opportunities.
+Though the town of Due West takes up just a little more than 1.5 square miles, it is within driving distance of many larger cities, including Charlotte, North Carolina, and Atlanta, which are less than three hours away.
+Notable alumni of the college include Benjamin Meek Miller, former governor of Alabama, and Susan Audé, a former television news anchor in Columbia, South Carolina.

 |School mission and unique qualities (as provided by the school):|